oracle/truffleruby/doc/contributor/threads.md

 ## Service threads

-The finalisation service has a service thread that runs as a Ruby thread.
+The finalization service has a service thread that runs as a Ruby thread.

 ## Thread shutdown